hefox/workflow_fork/README.txt

 Be sure to click the Save button to save your settings.

 Now let's tell Drupal which node types should use this workflow.
-Click on admin -> workflow.
+Click on admin -> build -> workflow.
 Let's assign the Draft-Done workflow to the story node type and click Save Workflow Mapping.

 Now we could add an action (previously configured using the actions